canonical/create-pull-request/README.md

 The GitHub token required to perform actions such as pushing commits and creating pull requests.

+### `inputs.base`

+The base branch to create the pull request against.
+Defaults to the current `github.ref` context if not set.
+The git reference for the base must exists locally (i.e. "fetched").

 ### `inputs.branch-name`

 The name of the new branch to be created by this action.
 If an existing branch